-It's one of the modern web's most annoying features: You're innocently browsing around, when all of a sudden music and dialogue start blasting out of nowhere, thanks to an embedded video that's decided to start playing without any okay from you.
+It’s one of the modern web’s most annoying features: You’re innocently browsing around, when music and dialogue suddenly start blasting out of nowhere, thanks to an embedded video that’s decided to start playing without a green light from you.

 Autoplaying clips are enough to make us pine for the days when the internet was just text and low-res images, but there are ways to fight back against the scourge.
 Follow these steps online or on your phone to take the auto out of autoplay.

 The bad news is there’s no “master switch” in most browsers that you can flick to prevent videos from playing on their own, which means you need to get a bit more creative.
 You should also be aware that there’s no blocking method guaranteed to work 100 percent of the time, although you can certainly minimize the issue.

 Part of the problem is that websites are now using video in all kinds of different ways, and they’re halfway through switching from the older Adobe Flash technology to the newer HTML5 format.
 So stomping down on every single autoplaying video on every single site is trickier than you might think.

 Some social sites, like Facebook and Twitter, let you disable autoplaying videos, though this doesn’t really help with advertising and pop-ups on the wider web.
 For Facebook, go to the main Settings page on the web, then open the Videos tab to disable the autoplay option.
 For Twitter, open Settings and privacy from the menu under your avatar (top right), then find the Video autoplay tick box.